Siteimprove/CMS-plugin-Wordpress/TESTING.md

 describes behavior and distinguishes automated coverage from planned scenarios.
 All fixtures must use synthetic identities, content, tokens and reserved domains.

-## Prepublish test
+## WordPress plugin browser tests

-Run these tests for the cross-origin Prepublish issue.
+These tests cover the fixture browser layer for prepublish flow and related plugin UI/command handoff contracts.
 The deployment checks further down this document only test packaging/deployment, not this bug.

 For a plain-English checklist, read [Prepublish test scenarios](tests/SCENARIOS.md).